Could investing in solar energy pay off sooner than you think?

 Yes.
 Solar PV systems installed on vacation homes are eligible for a tax credit.

-Property owners who want to reduce their tax liability in 2022 should install their solar systems before the end of the year.
+Property owners who want to reduce their tax liability should install their solar systems as soon as possible.

 Don’t forget the ITC relies on the date your system is placed into service (i.e., once your system is issued “Permission To Operate” by your utility), not the date you install it.